 Feel like it’s getting tougher to find Colorado car insurance that’s actually affordable?
 You’re not alone — premiums really are more expensive now (we’ll explain why in a minute).
-We’ll walk you through Colorado’s insurance requirements and ways to get a cheaper policy.
+We’ll walk you through Colorado’s insurance requirements and ways to get a cheaper coverage policy.

 If you just want the quick version, just go ahead and easily start getting quotes for cheap car insurance through our quoting tool.
 We make it easy for Colorado drivers to compare quotes side by side and get a great deal.

-What are Colorado’s auto insurance requirements?
+What are Colorado’s Auto Insurance Requirements?

 Some states just want you to have the bare minimum in auto insurance, but Colorado’s different: It requires drivers to carry a little extra coverage.
 If you’re a Colorado driver, you’ll need: